Singapore and Australia to enter new chapter of cooperation in 2025

 In 2025, the two countries will mark the 10th year since forging a Comprehensive Strategic Partnership (CSP), as well as the 60th year of establishing diplomatic relations.

 “We share a vision for an open, stable and prosperous region.
-And this meeting has solidified a relationship that is unique in its depth and breath, and a relationship that we are turning to the future.” said Albanese, calling the new phase “CSP 2.0”.
+And this meeting has solidified a relationship that is unique in its depth and breadth, and a relationship that we are turning to the future,” said Albanese, calling the new phase “CSP 2.0”.

 Both leaders agreed that cooperation under the next stage of their partnership should be ambitious, future-oriented and pathfinding, and will comprise initiatives across a wide range of sectors, such as food security, energy security and cyber and critical technologies.